WenjianBI/RvED/README.md

 - Use vcf2beagle.jar to generate *bgl.gz* file and *markers* file for 1000 Genome data.
 - Download sample panels of 1000 Genome in http://bochet.gcc.biostat.washington.edu/beagle/1000_Genomes_phase3_v5a/sample_info/?C=D;O=A
 ### NOTE about imputation
-- All files of .gz should be extracted first.
+- All files of .bgl.gz should be uncompressed first.